apache/openwhisk/docs/annotations.md

 will cause an API key to be present in the [action execution context](./actions.md#accessing-action-metadata-within-the-action-body).
 This annotation is added to newly created actions, if not already specified, with a default false value.

-* `partition-arguments`: This annotation may be attached to actions to partition the activation dictionary in two.
-The first partition consists of all keys that begin with a capital letter and which has a value of type String, Number or Boolean.
-These keys are exported to the action's runtime environment and are available at action initialization time.
-The second partition is provided to the action as the activation arguments.
-This annotation must be explicitly attached to actions.

 # Annotations specific to web actions

 Web actions are enabled with explicit annotations which decorate individual actions.
 The annotations only apply to the [web actions](webactions.md) API,